 Currently, relevant health records are uploaded to the NEHR directly from the healthcare institutions.
 You are unable to add information directly to the NEHR.
-However, this may be reviewed in the future.

 Data contribution to the NEHR is voluntary for all private healthcare providers.
 The MOH has been reaching out to them to encourage sharing of clinical data with the NEHR.